aeternity/protocol/channels/state.md

 * contracts - where the contracts and their states are stored

 * calls - where the contract call from the last update are stored.
-This tree is being purged at every round so the state of the channel is not increased by calls.
-This is useful especially in long running channels with a lot of calls.
-This is really important for forced progress transaction as if the old calls had not been purged, the `calls` tree would have a different root hash and this would lead to a different `state_hash` of the channel state
+This tree is being purged at every round so the state of the channel is not enlarged by calls.
+This is important especially for long running channels with many calls.
+This has implications for forced progress transactions as if the old calls had not been purged, the `calls` tree would have a different root hash and this would lead to a different `state_hash` of the channel state